-Thanks to AI-driven natural language processing, machine learning and computational linguistics, customer service professionals can see accurate sentiment analysis data before their conversation even begins, promoting a service culture that emphasizes empathy and relationship-building.
+Thanks to AI-driven natural language processing, machine learning, and computational linguistics, customer service professionals can see accurate sentiment analysis data before their conversation even begins, promoting a service culture that emphasizes empathy and relationship-building.

 Following are a few ways AI-powered technologies can improve a business’ emotional intelligence and, therefore, the overall customer experience.

-1. Emotional Intelligence in Self Service
+1. Emotional Intelligence in Self-Service

 AI-powered self-service options are commonplace.
-For example, self-service channels such as chatbots and virtual agents heavily rely on AI, and consequently have become more and more dependable.
+For example, self-service channels such as chatbots and virtual agents heavily rely on AI and consequently have become more and more dependable.

 In fact, consumer research shows that chatbot usage jumped almost 10 percent from the end of 2018 to the end of 2019.
 Today, virtual agents can hold dynamic conversations while performing routine tasks, giving customers the necessary tools to be resourceful and self-reliant.
-This translates to quicker resolutions at a lower cost, while allowing contact center agents to focus their attention on more high-impact issues.
+This translates to quicker resolutions at a lower cost while allowing contact center agents to focus their attention on more high-impact issues.

 Beyond automated-response capabilities, self-service channels are also aided by AI-driven sentiment analysis data.
 This information can diagnose when a self-service experience is not as satisfying or as useful as an agent-assisted interaction would be.

 When a live agent is needed, sentiment analysis can recognize the urgency and route the customer accordingly.
 The insights this technology provides do not stop there.
-Sentiment analysis data can be layered on top of intelligent routing, connecting a customer with the appropriate agent in real-time based, in part, on personality.
+Sentiment analysis data can be layered on top of intelligent routing, connecting a customer with the appropriate agent in real-time, based, in part, on personality.

 2. Predictive Behavioral Routing

-Traditionally, contact centers route customer queries to the first available agent capable of solving the issue, even if the agent was not the best personality and communication style match for the customer.
+Traditionally, contact centers route customer queries to the first available agent capable of solving the issue, even if the agent is not the best personality and communication style match for the customer.
 Back then, routing failed to take into account individual compatibility, reducing customer service to a speed dating process, where interactions could be messy and unpredictable.